 Those are the most uncomfortable shoes ever.
 I still have them.
 They sit beside my door and are the shoes I slip on when I go outside to get the mail or take the dogs out.
 Give me a good pair of New Balance or Saucony any day, thank you very much.

 3. All homeschool moms get up before the sun to go milk the cows and gather the eggs in their Birkenstocks and denim jumpers.
 I know homeschooling moms who have cows, chickens, goats, and various and sundry other livestock.
 I know homeschooling moms who get up really early.

 Most of the homeschooling moms I know, however, do not own livestock.
 They may be like me and look a bit enviously on that more self-sustaining lifestyle – or they may have no desire to have any part of that.

 And, as far as that getting up before the sun part, y’all know that’s not true of all of us.
 Some of us are blissfully unaware that 6:00 happens more than once a day.

-4. All homeschool moms have a herd of children who follow them out to milk the cows and gather their eggs, all dressed in their Birkenstocks and denim jumpers.
-I think, really, most homeschooling families with more than the national average of 1.83 children really prefer to just call them “children,” rather than “herd.”
-I think most of them are aware of what’s causing that and are probably tired of rude, insensitive comments about their family size.
+4. All homeschool moms have a herd of children who follow them out to milk the cows and gather the eggs, all dressed in their Birkenstocks and denim jumpers.
+I’m pretty sure that most homeschooling families with more than the national average of 1.83 children really prefer to just call them “children,” rather than “herd.”
+I think they’re all aware of what’s causing that and are probably tired of rude, insensitive comments about their family size.